binaryphile/binaryphile.github.io/_posts/2018-08-31-approach-bash-like-a-developer-part-18-word-splitting.md

 words and a filename has to be operated on as a single word.

 At some point that changed, however, and nowadays you don't have to look far to find files or pathnames with spaces.
-Even default folders in a user's home directory have them, e.g. "My Pictures" and such.

 If you want to store such a pathname or filename in a variable, you can't use that expansion without disabling word splitting with double